Whether you’re snapping away with your iPhone or your deluxe Nikon kit, you’ll no doubt take some print-worthy photos at one of these locations!

 4. The Hidden Gem: Hayward Japanese Gardens

-Yes, we have our own Japanese gardens in Golden Gate Park, but sometimes you just want to get away.
-And the tiny but mighty Hayward gardens (California’s first Japanese gardens) provide the perfect place to do that.
+Yes, we have our own Japanese gardens in Golden Gate Park, but sometimes you just want to get away and try something new.
+The tiny but mighty Hayward Gardens provide the perfect place to do that.
+They also hold the distinction of being California’s first Japanese gardens and sticking to traditional designs and materials.

 5. The Wright Stuff: The Hanna “Honeycomb” House